Meister, Nina-Kristin (née Pendzich)

 As a research assistant for German Linguistics and Sign Language Research, I manage the Sign Language Lab at the Georg-August-University of Göttingen, I am involved in various research projects, and I teach courses in linguistics.

 In particular, I am interested in theoretical and experimental sign language linguistics.
 I am investigating grammatical and lexical nonmanuals and their interface with gestures.
-Besides, narrative structures in sign languages are relevant for my research.
+In addition, narrative structures and iconicity in sign languages, among others, are relevant to my research.